duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### team-collaboration-3

-**Q:** {Interrogate} Can you provide an example of a challenging mentorship situation and explain how your approach helped a team member improve?
+**Q:** {Scan} Can you provide an example of a challenging mentorship situation and explain how your approach helped a team member improve?

 - Vietnamese outline:
   - Question: